yard-turkey/examples-and-blogs/examples/managing-with-mirroring/multisite/storage/README.md

 # Storage setup

 ## AWS
-In AWS an extra disk needs to be created and attached to the worker or OCS instances.
+On AWS an extra disk needs to be created and attached to the worker or OCS instances.

 ## AWS security groups
 The following ports must be opened up or all traffic must be allowed between workers at site1 to site2 and vice versa.